pandle/astro-pi-2022-23/CATALOGUE.md

 ## Images

 We can visit the ISS by [Google Earth](https://earth.google.com/web/).
-So we can take piture of the [Columbus module](https://en.wikipedia.org/wiki/Columbus_(ISS_module)) to know which permanent instruments the Astro PI can take with its camera.
+So we can take picture of the [Columbus module](https://en.wikipedia.org/wiki/Columbus_(ISS_module)) to know which permanent instruments the Astro PI can take with its camera.

 ![columbus](images/columbus-module.png)